Yixi/outliner/README.md

 [https://www.diigo.com/outliner/start](https://www.diigo.com/outliner/start)

-the online project is based on jquery, with a customize framework build for outliner.
+> the online project is based on jquery, with a customize framework build for outliner.

-this project is rebuild with react
+**this project is rebuild with react and draft js**